ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Alabama.StateRecords.org is not a consumer reporting agency as defined by the Fair Credit Reporting Act (“FCRA”).
 You understand and acknowledge that these reports are NOT “consumer reports” as defined by the FCRA.
 Your access and use of a report is subject to our Terms of Service and you expressly acknowledge that you are prohibited from using this service and this report to determine an individual’s eligibility for credit, insurance, employment or any other purpose regulated by the FCRA.

-Death Records
+Are Death Records Public in Alabama?

-What Are Death Records in Alabama?
+What Shows Up on Death Records in Alabama?

-An Alabama death record is an official document containing a compilation of vital information regarding a person’s death, such as the place of death and cause of death.
-A death record is deemed part of an individual's Alabama vital record, along with birth information, marriage as well as marriage and divorce records.
-These records are generated and disseminated by the state vital records office.
 An Alabama death record typically contains the deceased’s personal data, and death records in Alabama are created to provide information about deceased persons in the state.
 The significant details contained in a typical Alabama death record include:

 • The full name of the deceased